keeneyetact/retroBoard/README.md

 - Update prices, especially for USD
 - Make the integration tests less brittle by using specific attributes
 - Upgrade (finally!) to React-Router v6.
-- Self-Hosting: Allow an administrator to disable Anonymous Logins (to force users to use regular accounts).
+- **Self-Hosting**: Allow an administrator to disable Anonymous Logins (to force users to use regular accounts).

 ### Version 4.12.1 (hotfix)